-You probably play it at 30 FPS and getting major drops when lots of zombies are around and or in certain places outside or when going into big POIs like the Dishong Tower.
-I’ve seen a lot of guides and youtube videos, but yet to find anything useful.
+You probably play it at 30 FPS and get significant drops when many zombies are around, in certain places outside or when going into big POIs like the Dishong Tower.
+I’ve seen a lot of guides and youtube videos but have yet to find anything useful.
 So below, I will show you some steps to increase your FPS without sacrificing visuals.
 I will go in order of simplicity first, with each step getting more complex.

 When in the game menu, select “Options” then “Video” and apply these settings below: